Kyriosity/read-write/README+/software/QA/README.md

-# Software &mdash; Quality Assurance
+# Software &mdash; Quality Assurance (QA)

-> **Frivolous, fleeting, and exponential spirit makes the programming inherently and largely error-prone.**
+> **Frivolous, fleeting, and exponential spirit makes the programming inherently and largely error-prone** (and QA-fated).

 Software is pure abstraction ether, and its creators have no fear of breaking changes (as close as their fingers to the keyboard).
-Commits can be rolled back, and there's always a gap until delivery to production (for last-minute fixes or bug introduction).
+Commits can be rolled back, and there's always a gap until delivery to production (for last-minute fixes or bugs introduction).

 ```mermaid
 graph TB